SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 so all i did was visualise the correlation with a scatter plot

 then fixed the calibrartion bias without needing to retrain

+	•	AUC = 0.833 → still reasonably good, indicating the model correctly ranks patients by risk in most cases.
+	•	F1 = 0.286, Precision = 0.25, Recall = 0.333 → despite the weighting, when using a hard 0.5 threshold, the model still misclassifies many positives.
+since after evaluating, median risk improved but f1 was still low, descided since we did the pos_weighting and it was 3:1, then the threshold of 0.5 isnt optimal, tehrefore we need to tune the threshold for median risk to get the best possible f1, but at the same time still note down metrics for it at 0.5 for comparability,

+Why It Matters:
+	•	Metrics like F1, accuracy, precision, recall depend on the threshold.
+Changing it can improve or worsen them without changing the underlying probability ranking.
+	•	AUC is threshold-independent, so it’s safe to compare across models and tasks.
+	3. Recommended Approach:
+	•	Use AUC for cross-model comparisons — it captures ranking performance regardless of threshold.
+	•	Report threshold-dependent metrics separately for clarity:
+	•	State the threshold used explicitly (0.5 or optimised).
+	•	Show metrics at 0.5 for direct comparability.
+	•	Optionally, show metrics at the optimised threshold to highlight the best achievable performance.

+✅ Takeaway:
+For a fair comparison with LightGBM (or other models evaluated at 0.5), median-risk metrics should be reported at 0.5 threshold, even if you know a better threshold exists.
+Then you can separately highlight the improvement with threshold tuning.

+Why you might need it
+	•	Training applied pos_weight to correct class imbalance, so the network outputs logits that are biased toward the minority class.
+	•	Using the default 0.5 threshold ignores this adjustment.
+As a result:
+	•	F1, recall, and accuracy may underestimate the true performance on the minority class.
+	•	Metrics may appear worse than they actually are.
+	•	Max-risk is likely fine at 0.5 because it’s not weighted, but median-risk metrics are affected.

+  4. Key point
+	•	Class weighting and threshold adjustment are complementary:
+	•	Weighting affects training of the logits.
+	•	Threshold affects final classification decision.
+	•	Without threshold tuning, your median-risk metrics are suboptimal.

+Benefit
+Explanation
+More accurate F1/recall/precision
+Especially important for minority class (medium risk).
+Fair comparison
+Makes metrics comparable to max-risk head and LightGBM (if you also apply threshold tuning).
+Avoid misleading results
+Prevents underestimating median-risk performance due to default 0.5 threshold.

+Why median-risk needed tuning, but max-risk does not
+	•	Median-risk is heavily imbalanced (~3:1 negative:positive).
+	•	Class weighting helped, but the probabilities are not naturally calibrated to 0.5, so threshold tuning can meaningfully improve F1.
+	•	Max-risk has a more balanced or naturally well-calibrated distribution of positives.
+	•	No evidence of systematic misalignment.
+	•	Correlation and performance are already very high.

+Practical guidance
+	•	Leave max-risk threshold at 0.5.
+	•	Tune median-risk threshold using validation set to maximize F1 (or another chosen metric).
+	•	Document clearly in your methods which thresholds were tuned for which outputs.

+Summary:
+	•	Max-risk: no threshold tuning needed → metrics already excellent.
+	•	Median-risk: threshold tuning recommended → metrics can improve after adjustment.
+	•	Regression: calibrated outputs already applied → no further thresholding, but ensure reporting is post-calibration.

+very tedious and long part of the proect because the tuning and updating enver seemed to stop and problems kept arrising, it made it seem like no matter what i did to optimise there was always an issue or always another problem i needed to fix and it seemed neevr ending, but this is the process of evaluating pipelines you keep tuning until its correct and metrics are good, will need t really reflect on this phase and how long it took and just whats actually needed, i thought it would be simple but all this fien tuning and metric updating was very very mentally chalenging